Are you scared or excited of forthcoming groundbreaking innovations?

 My mother’s telephone call is one example of how our mind changes subconsciously.

-Many things at work come from experience.
+Many things in life come from experience.

-These biases stop our curious intelligence.
+These biases stop our curiosity.

 We become lazy on rethinking because we just accept linear thinking.